Eigenstates and spectral projection for quantized baker's map: Main results

 \item Sign changes: Let $Z^r_{N,\psi}=\{x\in\Z_N:\Re\psi_N(x),\Re\psi_N(x+1)\text{ have opposite signs}\}$.
 Thus $Z^r_{N,\psi}$ counts the sign changes\footnote{For convenience we will not count $x$ where $\Re\psi_N(x)=0$ or $\Re\psi_N(x+1)=0$; we only consider $x$ where $\Re\psi_N(x)$ and $\Re\psi_N(x+1)$ have definite signs.
 However this distinction will not matter, as a zero value can only happen with nonzero probability if $(P_{I(N)})_{xx}=0$, which is ruled out for almost all $x$ by \eqref{eqn:P-diag}.} of $\Re\psi_N$.
 Similarly, define $Z^i_{N,\psi}$ for sign changes of $\Im\psi_N$.
 Let $|Z^{r/i}_{N,\psi}|$ be the associated random measures $|Z^{r/i}_{N,\psi}|=\sum_{x\in Z^{r/i}_{N,\psi}}\delta_{x/N}$, which are scaled so that the support is in $[0,1]$.
 Then the expected limit distributions $\frac{2}{N}\E|Z_{N,\psi}^{r}|$ and $\frac{2}{N}\E|Z_{N,\psi}^{i}|$ converge weakly to the uniform distribution $\operatorname{Unif}([0,1])$ as $N\to\infty$.
 In particular, the expected value of the number of sign changes of the real or imaginary part of $\psi_N$ is $\frac{N}{2}(1+o(1))$. \end{enumerate} \end{thm}

+Parts (i), (iii), and (iv) all describe the Gaussian-like behavior of the random quasimode.
+Parts (i) and (ii) as stated only concern a single vector $\psi_N$ for each $N$ (rather than for a full basis of $\C^N$), though one can also construct full bases of random quasimodes satisfying the properties in (i) and (ii) with high probability, using similar methods as for the full basis results in Theorem~\ref{thm:walsh-main} or \cite[Theorem 2.5]{pw}.)

-Comparing (iii) to a random vector chosen according to Haar measure on the unit sphere in $\C^N$ (also called circular random wave model in \cite[\S3]{phys}), we see the leading order gaussian behavior for these good coordinates is what would be expected for a random vector.
+Comparing the coordinates in (iii) to those of a random vector chosen according to Haar measure on the unit sphere in $\C^N$ (also called circular random wave model in \cite[\S3]{phys}), we see the leading order Gaussian behavior for these good coordinates is what would be expected for a Haar random vector.
+(Note that, for large $N$, a Haar random state $Z/\|Z\|_2$ for $Z\sim N_\C(0,I_N)$, is well approximated by the Gaussian vector $Z/\sqrt{N}$ due to concentration of measure, e.g. \cite[\S3.1]{Vershynin}.)
 The excluded $x$ or $(x,y)$ in (iii) are those corresponding to short-time forward or backward orbits of the classical map, or to classical discontinuities.
-In terms of the sets to be defined in Section~\ref{subsec:sets}, the gaussian results will hold for $x\not\in\da_{J,\delta,\gamma,N}^W$ and $(x,y)\not\in\tilde{A}_{J,\delta,\gamma,N}^W$.
-Non-gaussian behavior for certain $(x,y)\in\tilde{A}_{J,\delta,\gamma,N}^W$ near periodic orbits could be interpreted as ``quantum entanglement'' of eigenfunctions (cf. \cite{Steinerberger}).
-Here we have the entanglement due to short periodic orbits, which persist even when considering random waves $\psi$, in contrast to the models studied in \cite{Steinerberger}.
+In terms of the sets to be defined in Section~\ref{subsec:sets}, the $N_\C(0,1)$ Gaussian results will hold for $x\not\in\da_{J,\delta,\gamma,N}^W$ and $(x,y)\not\in\tilde{A}_{J,\delta,\gamma,N}^W$.

-Despite the non-gaussian coordinates in (iii), they are few enough that one can still compute $\ell^p$ norms in (iv).
+Despite the non-standard-Gaussian coordinates in (iii), they are few enough that one can still compute $\ell^p$ norms in (iv).
 The leading order values for $p<\infty$ agree with those for a random unit vector from the sphere in $\C^N$ (chosen according to Haar measure) as $N\to\infty$.
-In the $\ell^\infty$ norm, the bound is off by a $o(\sqrt{\log N})$ factor (with a more precise rate depending on $|I(n)|$) from the expected value for a random unit vector in $\C^N$.
+In the $\ell^\infty$ norm, the bound is off by a $o(\sqrt{\log N})$ factor (with a more precise rate depending on $|I(N)|$) from the expected value for a random unit vector in $\C^N$.

 Studying ``zeros'' (or in this case, sign changes) in part (v) is motivated by studies of zeros of 2D (continuous) Riemannian waves \cite{Zelditch2}.
-The result (v) here is a much simpler version of the limiting mean distribution for the sign changes of these 1D discrete eigenstates.
+The result (v) here is a much simpler version than the continuous case, giving the limiting mean distribution for the \emph{sign changes} (``nodal points'') of these 1D discrete eigenstates.
+For real Haar-random vectors, the distribution of sign changes was determined in \cite{KeatingMezzadriMonstra} in the context of studying sign changes for quantum maps associated with chaotic torus maps.
+As in the real case, the mean number of sign changes of the real and imaginary parts of a complex Haar random vector is $\frac{N}{2}$, which can be seen since $Z/\|Z\|_2$, for $Z\sim N_\C(0,I_N)$, is Haar distributed.